pi-ron/silly-art/README.md

 # Silly Terminus Plugin

-A silly plugin for Terminus-CLI to waste your time.
+A silly Terminus Plugin to waste your time with ASCII Art.

 ## Examples
 * `terminus sillyart`